mongodb/docs/source/includes/fact-read-concern-write-timeline.rst

    - No other writes have occured after Write\ :sub:`0`.

 .. figure:: /images/read-concern-write-timeline.svg
-   :alt: Timeline of a write operation to a three member replica set.
+   :alt: Timeline of a write operation to a three member replica set
-   :figwidth: 330px
+   :figwidth: 340px

 .. list-table::
    :header-rows: 1